sap-tutorials/sap-build-apps/tutorials/build-apps-trial/build-apps-trial.md

     Click **Establish Trust**.

-    You should see the identity provider you created by installing the Cloud Identity Service.
+    You should see the identity provider you created when you install the Cloud Identity Service.

     ![IDP](trust2.jpg)